ajie-eriksholm/Eardrum-segmentation/README.md

 For each ear:

 1. The corresponding eardrum landmark is identified.
-2. A configurable offset is applied to include relevant anatomy medial to the eardrum (e.g., cochlear structures).
+2. A configurable offset is applied to include additional anatomy medial to the eardrum, such as cochlear structures.
 3. A fixed-size cubic ROI is extracted.

 Default settings: